 Going no contact is a statement: “You don’t have access to me anymore.”

-The longer they’re locked out of your world, the more they’ll realize they’ve lost something they can never get back.
+And the longer they’re locked out of your world, the more they’ll realize they’ve lost something they’ll never get back.

 Build a Happy, Successful Life

-Nothing makes a narcissist squirm like watching you thrive.
+Nothing makes a narcissist regret hurting you like watching you thrive.

-And the best part?
+The best part?
 You’re not doing it for them.
-You’re doing it for you.
-But trust me, they’re watching.
-And it stings.
+You’re doing it for yourself.

 Stop Seeking Their Validation